fp-arduino

 EECS 183 Final Project: Arduino

-Reach Due Tuesday, April 23, 8 pm submit your reach file(s) here - available starting on or about April 6
+Reach Due Monday, December 9, 8 pm submit your reach file(s) here after reach starts

 This project involves using the Arduino micro-controller to link two sensors to an LED screen, so that you can play Space Invaders.
 The goal of this project is for you to: